Kennedy-Lab-UW/Duplex-Sequencing/README.md

 chmod +x PE_DCS_CALC.*.*.sh

 Run the bash script.
 This should run the rest of the process through to an output paired-end BAM file.
 It is strongly sugested that the final sorted BAM file undergo post-processing with picard-tools-1.70/AddOrReplaceReadGroups.jar and GATK/GenomeAnalysisTK.jar, before generating statistics.
-Do not run PE_BASH_MAKER.py in a folder containing pre-existing SAM files, as it will delete them.
+Do not run the bash script in a folder containing pre-existing SAM files, as it will delete them.

 Inputs:
 	read-1-raw-data.fq